dietmap/yaak/README.md

 #### Subscription

-The following API endpoint accept HTTP POST method and returns HTTP 200.
+The following API endpoint accepts HTTP POST method and returns HTTP 200.
-You should set it up as URL for subscription status updates notifications from the App Store.
+You can set it up as URL for subscription status updates notifications in the App Store.

 * http://localhost:8080/api/subscription/statusUpdateNotification